fjl/geas/README.md

 		jump

 It is also possible to create labels without emitting a JUMPDEST instruction by prefixing the label name with the dot (.) character.
-Note that dotted labels are not valid for use as an argument to JUMP.
+While dotted labels are not valid for use as an argument to JUMP, they can be used with PUSH to measure code offsets.

-	.begin:
 		push @.end
-		push 0
-		mstore
+		codesize
+		eq
 	.end:

+### Push

+The EVM instruction has sized push instructions from size zero (`PUSH0`) up to a size of 32 bytes (`PUSH32`).
+While you can use sized push instructions directly, it is preferable to let the assembler figure out the right size for you.
+To do this use the variable-size `PUSH` instruction.

-PUSH instructions must be followed by an immediate argument on the same line.
+All PUSH-type instructions must be followed by an immediate argument on the same line.
 Simple math expressions and label references can be used within the argument:

 	.begin:
 		push (@add_it * 2) - 3